The finite dual coalgebra as a quantization of the maximal spectrum: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{sec:duality} we recall the construction of the finite dual coalgebra.
-We also give careful attention to continuous duals of tensor products of topological vector spaces.
-The key result here is Theorem~\ref{thm:continuous equals sweedler}, which allows us to interpret the finite dual in terms of a formal topological duality.

-In Section~\ref{sec:discrete} we describe how coalgebras can be viewed both as quantized sets and as underlying discrete objects for (commutative) schemes of finite type over a field.
+Section~\ref{sec:discrete} begins by recalling the construction of the finite dual coalgebra.
+We then describe how coalgebras can be viewed both as quantized sets and as underlying discrete objects for (commutative) schemes of finite type over a field.

 This motivates the main thesis, described in Section~\ref{sec:quantized Max}, that the finite dual functor is a reasonable replacement for the maximal spectrum for algebras that are ``not too far'' from being commutative.
 Because $A^\circ$ is strictly larger than the linearized maximal spectrum for commutative affine algebras $A$, we take time to explain in Theorem~\ref{thm:subfunctor} that it is, in a sense, the best choice for a coalgebra-valued spectrum functor whose behavior on matrix algebras agrees with quantum intuition.
 We then introduce \emph{fully residually finite-dimensional} algebras as those algebras whose finite dual offers a useful substitute for the maximal spectrum.
 Proposition~\ref{prop:FBN RFD} shows that this class of algebras includes all affine noetherian PI algebras, an important class of algebras that has a nontrivial intersection with many interesting and important quantized families of noncommutative algebras.

-In Section~\ref{sec:twisted tensor} we turn to the problem of computing the finite dual of a given algebra.
-Because many examples of interest arise as twisted tensor products~\cite{csv:twisted}, we focus on computing dual coalgebras at this level of generality.
-The key result is Theorem~\ref{thm:twisted dual}, which states that it is sufficient for the twisting map to be continuous in an appropriate topology.
-(This is the purpose for which we develop the tools for topological duality in Section~\ref{sec:duality}.)
-We then explain conditions under which this result applies to Ore extensions, smash product algebras, and crossed product bialgebras.

-Finally, in Section~\ref{sec:Azumaya} we restrict to the case of prime affine algebras over an algebraically closed field that are module-finite over their center.
-For such algebras, we provide a direct sum decomposition of the dual coalgebra in which one of the summands corresponds to the Azumaya locus.
-The paper concludes with a study of the dual coalgebra of the quantum plane $\O_q(k^2)$ for $k$ an algebraically closed field and $q \in k$ a root of unity.
+Finally, in Section~\ref{sec:Azumaya} we restrict to the case of affine algebras over an algebraically closed field that are module-finite over their center.
+For such algebras that are prime, we provide a direct sum decomposition of the dual coalgebra in which one of the summands corresponds to the Azumaya locus.
+This is applied to describe the dual coalgebra of the quantum plane $\O_q(k^2)$ for $k$ an algebraically closed field and $q \in k$ a root of unity.
+The paper concludes with a discussion of how similar analyses can be carried out for orders over affine $k$-varieties.